 - Less comfortable during travel days

-- Less luxurious.
-The fittings and fixtures are often lower-quality
+- Lower quality fittings and fixtures

-- Trailers have less storage space
+- Less storage space

 - Harder to park